-This idea of massive precomputation that is only dependent on a fixed parameter a and then afterwards can be used to break all key exchanges is similar in flavor to the 512-bit "Logjam" DLP attack [1].
+This idea of massive precomputation that is only dependent on a fixed parameter a and then afterwards can be used to break all encapsulated keys is similar in flavor to the 512-bit "Logjam" DLP attack [1].
 This attack was only possible in the required time limit because most TLS implementations use fixed primes for Diffie-Hellman.
 One of the recommended mitigations by the authors of [1] is to avoid fixed primes.

 Against all authority.
-Fortunately, all those pitfalls can be avoided by having the communicating parties generate a fresh $\mathbf{a}$ at each instance of the protocol (as we propose).
-If in practice it turns out to be too expensive to generate $\mathbf{a}$ for every connection, it is also possible to cache $\mathbf{a}$ on the server side for, say a few hours without significantly weakening the protection against all-for-the-price-of-one attacks.
-Additionally, the performance impact of generating $\mathbf{a}$ is reduced by sampling $\mathbf{a}$ uniformly directly in NTT format (recalling that the NTT is a one-to-one map), and by transferring only a short 256-bit seed for $\mathbf{a}$ .
+Fortunately, all those pitfalls can be avoided by having the communicating parties generate a fresh $\mathbf{a}$ for each public key (as we propose).
+If in practice it turns out to be too expensive to generate $\mathbf{a}$ for every public key, it is also possible for one party to cache and reuse $\mathbf{a}^2$ for, say a limited number of instances, without significantly weakening the protection against all-for-the-price-of-one attacks.